eads/hhdcpython/LESSON.md

 ```

-Hey, there's step 1 of your instructions: Skip the gunk at the top.
+Hey, there's the first data processing step: Skip the gunk at the top.

 Since you need to be very clear in your instructions, you should put a finer point on it: Skip the first 9 lines of the file.